Allowable KG & Stability Macros Allowable KG & Stability Macros

 -COEF_WIND, W_COEF

--WIND_MAC MAC_NAME
+-WIND_MAC

 + any of the options discussed above.

 The options here are "the same as" those for the STAB_OK command, except that one should specify wind speeds for both intact and damaged cases with -WIND and one can specify more that one thing with -YAW and -DAMAGE.
-The only new options are -TOL which define the tolerance (feet or meters) for the computation of the allowable KG, -DRAFTS which defines the drafts to be considered, KG_MIN, and KG_MAX.
+The only new options are -KG_TOL which define the tolerance (feet or meters) for the computation of the allowable KG, -DRAFTS which defines the drafts to be considered, -KG_MIN, and -KG_MAX.
 The last two of these are used in setting the limits which will be searched and normally should not be needed.
 KG_MIN has a default of 0 and thus it is assumed the vessel has been coded up according to the documentation or that if the KG is at the keel, the vessel will pass the stability requirements.
 If you get a message that "LOWER BOUND FAILS", then you need to use this option with some negative KG so that the message goes away.
-The KG_MAX value defaults a value which yields zero GM.
+The -KG_MAX value defaults a value which yields zero GM.
 If you have a partial run which establishes an upper bound on the allowable KG, you can use it here to minimize the computational effort.

 For each draft specified, the command will find an "allowable KG" for the set of damages and yaw angles specified.
 By allowable, we mean that any KG greater than (to within KG_TOL) that found will fail one of the stability requirements for some damage and yaw angle.
-Basically, this macro simply incorporates an iterative algorithm and repeatedly calls STAB_OK to find the allowable.
-The macro uses the following search technique:
+Basically, this command simply incorporates an iterative algorithm and repeatedly calls STAB_OK to find the allowable.
+The command uses the following search technique:

 If more than one draft was specified, a plot of the allowable KG vs draft will be made.
 Since the algorithm favors failure, it is much more efficient if you order the data "properly".
 In particular, you should input the damage cases in order of most likely failure.
 The same can be said of the yaw angles.